 Class leotards are a fit problem disguised as a shopping problem.
-Street size doesn't predict leotard fit, girth, torso length, coverage, and lining all change the answer.
+Street size doesn't predict leotard fit.
+Girth, torso length, coverage, and lining all change the answer.
 And then there's your studio's dress code, which probably specifies color, sleeve, neckline, and sometimes an exact SKU.
 Buy from a seller that lets you return on the first pair.
 Once you know your size in your studio's required style, the rest is just reordering.

 Studio has a strict uniform: buy exactly what's specified: color, sleeve, neckline, brand.
 Don't substitute because something else is on sale.
 The compliant leotard is the cheapest one in the long run.

 Beginner or first-time dancer: stick with Capezio classwear basics or a similar returnable retailer.
-Don't start with boutique or custom: you don't know what fits yet.
+Don't start with boutique or custom.
+You don't know what fits yet.

 Long-torso, adult, or hard-to-fit dancer: measurement-first.
 Use Motionwear's sizing chart (it publishes back length, which most don't) or any other brand that publishes girth.
 Order from a seller that takes returns.